-One of the hardest truths at professional level is this: you can be a great bettor and still look awful for long stretches.
-Not because your edge disappeared, but because variance has a bigger voice in the short term than any model or routine.
-Pros don’t ignore that reality.
-They build their...
+One of the hardest truths once you start operating at a genuinely sharp level is that you can be a good bettor and still look awful for long stretches, not because your edge vanished, but because variance speaks louder in the short term than any model, routine, or careful reasoning...

 bankrollprotection